Daughters of War - E-book - ePub

 Résumé

-A new sweeping historical novel of World War II from the international bestselling author of The Tea Planter's Wife France, 1944.
-In an old stone cottage, on the edge of a beautiful French village, three sisters long for the end of the war.
+The first book in the new sweeping historical series from the No.1 Sunday Times bestselling author.
+France, 1944.
+Deep in the river valley of the Dordogne, in an old stone cottage on the edge of a beautiful village, three sisters long for the end of the war.
 Hélène, the eldest, is trying her hardest to steer her family to safety, even as the Nazi occupation becomes more threatening.
 Elise, the rebel, is determined to help the Resistance, whatever the cost.
 And Florence, the dreamer, just yearns for a world where France is free.
 Then, one dark night, the Allies come knocking for help.

 Caractéristiques